KCL-BMEIS/OOP/exercises/control_structures.md

 ## Exercise 3

-In a previous exerecise, we debugged a C++ program to compute the roots of a quadratic equation of the form:
+In exercise 11 of "Basics of C++" worksheet, we debugged a C++ program to compute the roots of a quadratic equation of the form:

 $$
 ax^2 + bx + c = 0